 Ofcom has a duty to promote equality of opportunity in relation to employment in the broadcasting sector.
 We can ask broadcasters to provide information about their equal opportunities policies and the make-up of their workforce.

-We have required broadcasters to provide data on the three characteristics where we have powers to do so: gender, racial group, and disability.
-In addition, we have requested data on other ‘protected characteristics’ in the Equality Act 20104: age, sexual orientation, religion or belief, pregnancy and maternity, and gender reassignment.
+Like last year, we required broadcasters to provide data on the three protected characteristics where we have powers to do so: gender, racial group and disability.
+We have also requested information on other protected characteristics under the Equality Act 2010: age, sexual orientation, religion or belief, pregnancy and maternity, and gender reassignment.

 This year we also asked broadcasters to provide data on social mobility/social and economic diversity.

 This summary report focuses on the diversity of the main five UK broadcasters: the BBC, Channel 4, ITV, Sky and Viacom.
 We compare them, by characteristic, to UK labour workforce averages and the wider UK-based TV broadcasting industry and highlight some of their key initiatives.